-Learn how to cook brussels sprouts in the oven that are CRISPY every time!
-This easy roasted brussels sprouts recipe takes just 10 minutes to prep.
+Learn how to roast brussels sprouts in the oven – caramelized & CRISPY!
+This easy roasted brussels sprouts recipe needs just 10 minutes prep.

 In a large bowl, toss the brussels sprouts with olive oil, garlic powder, salt, and pepper.

 Arrange the brussels sprouts in a single layer on the pan(s), making sure each sprout is touching the pan.

 Roast brussels sprouts for about 25-35 minutes, tossing halfway through, until browned and slightly charred.

 Optional step: If you want them even more browned or crispy, place under the broiler for 2-3 minutes.

 Share your recipe picture by tagging @wholesomeyum and hashtag it #wholesomeyum on Instagram, or in our Facebook support group, too – I’d love to see it!